-In addition to our new proposition developed for the Middle East, we also continue to make encouraging progress with distribution opportunities for our Japanese proposition and remain optimistic for future new business in that jurisdiction.
+We also continue to make encouraging progress with distribution opportunities and future new business for our Japanese proposition.

-5. IFRS RESULTS FOR THE SIX MONTHS ENDED 31 DECEMBER 2022
+5. IFRS RESULTS FOR THE SIX MONTHS ENDED 31 DECEMBER 2023

 The Group administers, and earns fees from, a portfolio of unit-linked investment contracts distributed to contract holders around the world.